Ayush-Bhardwaj05/AI-Calculator/README.md

 ### Canvas Page

-The Canvas Page allows users to draw mathematical expressions, which the AI processes to produce answers.
+The Canvas page allows users to draw mathematical expressions, which the AI processes to produce answers.

 - **Drawing**: Users can draw equations or expressions using a pencil tool.
 - **Eraser Mode**: Users can switch to eraser mode to correct drawings.